-Students who have attempted: 3-14.9 credits and GPA is less than 0.75 15-29.9 credits and GPA is less than 1.5 30-44.9 credits and GPA is less than 1.8 45 - or more credits and GPA is less than 2.0 quantitative standards measure the completion rate as well as the total courses attempted overall.
+OUANTITATIVE STANDARDS (Completion Rate and Maximum Time Frame) - The quantitative standards measure the completion rate as well as the total courses attempted overall.
 You must complete a percentage of all courses attempted and your financial aid eligibility is limited to 150% of the credits required to complete a degree.